open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 Both HTTPS and SSH URLs identify the same remote repositories but use different protocols to access the codebase.
 Besides HTTPS, which we talked about above, you can also use SSH to do the same thing.
 You can explore the differences using [connecting-to-github-with-ssh](https://help.github.com/articles/connecting-to-github-with-ssh/).

-### Explanation about repositories and syncing process
+### Explanation About Repositories and Syncing Process

 The previous step created a clone of your repository on your OS.
 Now, there are three different Github repository levels: [open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io), your username.github.io on GitHub, and your username.github.io on your OS.
 These three levels need to be constantly synced and up to date with one another as we will all be contributing to the upstream repository (open-learning-exchange.github.io).
 It's important to try and keep these separate and avoid mixing changes between them, as you will be unable to fork and git push/pull if they are very different versions.